jan-bogaerts/mark/src/markdownCode.md

     - register using pseudo: `projectService.eventTarget.addEventListener('key-changed', handleFragmentDeleted)`
   - registers an event handler with the project service to monitor when text fragments have changed
     - register using pseudo: `projectService.eventTarget.addEventListener('fragment-out-of-date', handleTextFragmentChanged)`
-  - and registers the same event handler with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
+  - and registers the same event handler for the `result-changed` event with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
   - whenever the event handler is triggered (event.detail = fragment-key), the cache service checks in the secondary dictionary if there are any entries for that key.
 This allows the system to react to changes in single text-fragments, even though there were multiple input text-fragments (and so the keys in the primary dictionary are a concatenation of multiple titles).
     - for each entry in the list:
       - search in the primary dictionary